Yoshi's Woolly World: Plot

+On a knitted island filled with many Yarn Yoshis of varying patterns, the evil Magikoopa Kamek turns nearly all the Yoshis into bundles of yarn for his master Baby Bowser, scattering them across different worlds.
+However, two of the Yoshis manage to avoid being transformed themselves, and they set off to pursue Kamek and rescue their woolly friends.
+After traveling through six different worlds, Yoshi manages to storm Baby Bowser's castle.
+When Yoshi confronts Baby Bowser in his castle, it is revealed that Kamek stole the yarn so that he could use it to construct a new castle for Baby Bowser.
+After Yoshi defeats Baby Bowser, Kamek instead uses the yarn to enlarge Baby Bowser into a giant.
+After Yoshi defeats Baby Bowser again, Baby Bowser reverts to his normal size, and the Yoshis rescue their friends from Kamek and Baby Bowser.
+Kamek and Baby Bowser try to fly away, but crash land on the moon, where they are left deserted by the Yoshis.
+After the end of the game, Poochy can be seen at the back of the Moon, sticking his tongue out happily.

 Development

-Yoshi's Woolly World was first announced by Nintendo CEO Satoru Iwata on January 23, 2013 under the tentative title Yarn Yoshi.
+Yoshi's Woolly World was first announced by Nintendo CEO Satoru Iwata on January 23, 2013, under the tentative title Yarn Yoshi, which showcased different gameplay mechanics and an art style similar to Kirby's Epic Yarn.
 The game was stated to be in development by Good-Feel with game designer Takashi Tezuka supervising the project.
-The game was absent from E3 2013, but was playable at E3 2014, where it was given a tentative release time frame of "the first half of 2015."
+The game was absent from E3 2013, but was playable at E3 2014, where it was given a tentative release time frame of "the first half of 2015".
 The soundtrack was handled by Good-Feel composers Tomoya Tomita (now freelance) and Misaki Asada, with the exception of the main theme, which was written by Nintendo's Kazumi Totaka.

 Release

 Special editions of the Wii U's version's retail release bundle the game with the knitted Yarn Yoshi Amiibo, which is available in one of three colors; green, blue, and pink.
 Bundles included the game with a single Yarn Yoshi Amiibo, or all three.
-Players who purchased the game on the European Nintendo eShop before July 23, 2015 received a free download code for a Virtual Console version of the Nintendo DS title Yoshi Touch & Go.
-The 3DS version's retail's release has an accompying Poochy amiibo.
+Players who purchased the game on the European Nintendo eShop before July 23, 2015, received a free download code for a Virtual Console version of the Nintendo DS title Yoshi Touch & Go.

+A port for the Nintendo 3DS, known as Poochy & Yoshi's Woolly World, was released worldwide in early 2017.
+It contains a unique mode where the player controls Poochy through a level, with only the ability to crouch and jump, running to collect Poochy Pups and beads.
+Instead of Stamp Patches, the port contains Pencil Patches, which give predefined models for its exclusive Yoshi customization mode.
+A Poochy amiibo was released alongside the retail release.

 Reception

+Critical response

-Yoshi's Woolly World received generally favorable reviews, receiving an aggregated score of 78/100 on Metacritic based on 83 reviews.
+Yoshi's Woolly World received generally favorable reviews, receiving an aggregated score of 78/100 on the review aggregation website Metacritic based on 83 reviews.
 Critics praised the art style and innovation but criticized the difficulty as too easy.